 This, she claimed, was what was happening at the moment and the situation demanded ‘some control’ of the latter – ‘control’ seems to be shifting its meaning in rather a nasty way.
-But this is one of the reasons that eugenics enjoyed such wide popularity between the wars: it had something for everyone, and Sanger’s concern for keeping down the taxes was likely to play well in a Hong Kong which three years later was to reject the idea of an income tax.
+But this is one of the reasons that eugenics enjoyed such wide popularity between the wars: it had something for everyone, and Sanger’s concern for keeping down the taxes was likely to play well in Hong Kong.
 In any case, like most people today I find this form of crude applied Darwinism obnoxious even when not linked to tax cuts for the well-off.

 Sanger continued with feminist arguments that I find much more acceptable: women, she said, could recover fully between pregnancies and develop any talent they wished and professionals could get back to work.
 Interestingly she claimed birth control would also avoid the ‘horrors of abortion’.

 Frequent pregnancies, she went on to say, impaired the health of the mother and the ‘helplessness’ of the situation had adverse effects on the fathers too.
 Excess population caused many other social evils, for example child labour, which she assured her hearers still existed in the USA in spite of recent legislation:

 As long as parents who could not support two or three children were encouraged to bring 10, 12 or 14 children into the world, there would always be child labour.